tudelft/AE4353-Y24/codespaces_guide.md

 3. After you finish working in your Codespace, make sure to commit and push your changes.
 Then, stop your Codespace to avoid unnecessary usage and costs.
 For detailed instructions on managing your Codespace, refer to the [Managing Your Codespace](#managing-your-codespace) section.

    > ⚠️ **Important:** Always commit and push your changes after each session to avoid losing your work.
-Use the following commands:
+Use the following commands in the terminal:
    >
    > ```bash
    > git status